omeka/omeka-s-enduser/docs/modules/csvimport.md

 ## Import media
 To import media, select "media" under the "Import type" on the first page.

 In order to import media, you must have a column in the CSV which will map to item data.
-Media cannot exist unless associated with an item by an ID.
-Note that if you are running an advanced job, such as an update or replace, then you do not have to have a column with associated item data.
+Media cannot exist unless associated with an item by its unique identifier (Omeka item ID, title, etc.).
+Note that if you are running an advanced job, such as an update or replace, then you do not have to have a column with associated item data, only a way to match the rows to media that already exist.

-When you click next, the page will load with the following tabs:
+When you click "Next", the page will load with the following tabs:

 ### Map to Omeka S data
 This tab displays a table with the columns from your spreadsheet as rows.
 Each row displays:

-- a Checkbox
+- A checkbox
-- Column header from the spreadsheet
+- A column header from the spreadsheet
 - A plus symbol button for adding or modifying a mapping
 - A wrench symbol button for spreadsheet column options
 - A trash can to delete mappings